atomic-penguin/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Use a version control system for your Chef Repository where the cookbooks are stored.

-Community best practice is Git.
-However, other DVCS are common.
-Use the preferred tool for your organization.
+Community best practice and the preference at Marshall is Git.

-It is beyond the scope of this course to discuss version control strategies in depth.

 Storing a cookbook in version control does not make it available to Chef.
-It must be uploaded to the Chef Server.
+It must be uploaded to the Chef Server with Knife.

+The purpose of using a version control system is to track historical changes over a period of time.

 # Nodes and Chef Server